-Yes, but we’re going to be brutally honest and admit that if the goal is to be 100% carbon neutral, the only solution is to continuously walk.
+Long story short – yes, electric scooters are way more sustainable than other transport alternatives.
+But we’re going to be brutally honest here.
+If the goal is to be 100% carbon neutral, the only solution is to continuously walk.

-But seeing that our daily routines tend to consist of longer distances and time is of the essence – riding an Äike is as carbon-neutral as you can get.
-There really shouldn’t be any need to wake up the roaring car engine for a quick inner city commute. (Äike will get you there safely and soundly!)
+Although, our daily routines tend to consist of longer distances and time is of the essence.
+Riding an Äike electric scooters are as carbon-neutral as you can get.
+There really shouldn’t be any need to wake up the roaring car engine for a quick inner city commute. (Äike scooters will get you there safely and soundly!)

 We see no reason for it not to be the obvious choice for your everyday commutes.

 Something to think about if you live in a large city

 The most inefficient thing about driving a car is the car itself.
 The average car weighs 23 times more than the person it carries – which means most of the car’s energy is used to move the vehicle itself.
 An e-scooter on the other weighs less than any adult that’s riding it.
 That gives it a huge advantage in terms of energy use.